Find Nursing Colleges

 Types of Critical Care Nurse

 In 2016, there was an estimated number of 2,955,200 jobs in the United States for Critical Care Nurse.
 New jobs are being produced at a rate of 14.8% which is above the national average.
 The Bureau of Labor Statistics predicts 438,000 new jobs for Critical Care Nurse by 2026.
-The BLS estimates 203,700 yearly job openings in this field.
+There will be an estimated 203,700 positions for Critical Care Nurse per year.

 undefined